henriquepcm/imageannotation/README.md

 -    Move between images by using arrow buttons
 -    Save or delete annotations made on images
 -    Export annotations in COCO format
--    Sticky lists for symbols and indicators while scrolling
--    Filter the list by clicking on indicators
--    Responsive design

 ## Technologies